bocoup/jqfundamentals.com/content/javascript-basics/index.md

     log( 'First name: ' + person.firstName );
     log( 'Last name: ' + person.lastName );

 This aspect of JavaScript is both blessing and curse.
 It means that objects are incredibly flexible, but it also means that there's no "privacy."
-Any code can easily overwrite the value of a property of any object to which it has access -- another reason why it's important to keep variables out of the global scope unless it's OK for other code to modify them.
+Any code can easily overwrite the value of a property of any object to which it has access &mdash; another reason why it's important to keep variables out of the global scope unless it's OK for other code to modify them.

 #### Object methods